tc39/proposal-temporal/docs/yearmonth.md

 Most code will not need to use it.
 Use `yearMonth.getFields()` instead.

-The value of the `isoDay` property will be equal to the `refISODay` constructor argument passed when `yearMonth` was constructed.
+The value of the `isoDay` property will be equal to the `referenceISODay` constructor argument passed when `yearMonth` was constructed.

 Usage example:
 ```javascript